tanupoo/lorawan_phy_parser/README.md

 This is a parser tool of the LoRaWAN PHY payload.

+PLEASE USE [lorawan-parser](https://github.com/tanupoo/lorawan-parser) instead.
+THIS IS NOT MAINTAINED.

 ## Requirement

 - Python 2.7 is required.
 Not tested with Python 3.x.